 - Frost cake with cream cheese frosting.

-2 - Additional mix-ins may be included or used in place of the 1 cup of pecans.
+2 – Additional mix-ins may be included or used instead of the 1 cup of pecans.
 I would recommend coconut, raisins, walnuts, or even pineapple.
 The total amount of mix-ins should not exceed 1 cup.

 3 – I only used half of the cream cheese frosting recipe for the cake photographed and did not spread frosting on the sides of the cake.
 Nutritional information is estimated based on using the entire cream cheese frosting recipe.